Ed Farmer, White Sox broadcaster, former pitcher, dies at 70

 A native of Evergreen Park, Illinois, and a graduate of St. Rita High on Chicago’s South Side, Farmer was 30-43 with a 4.30 ERA and 75 saves while pitching for eight teams over 11 seasons.
 He was an All-Star for the White Sox in 1980, when he saved 30 games — then a club record.

-Farmer joined Chicago’s radio booth on a part-time basis in 1991 and completed his 29th season last year.
+“My heart is broken, but my mind is at peace knowing my dear friend is no longer suffering,” said former major league outfielder Darrin Jackson, Farmer’s broadcast partner since 2009.
+“Ed was a competitor who also was everyone’s best friend.
+I saw first-hand how hard Ed fought each and every day and season after season to keep himself healthy and prepared to broadcast White Sox baseball.”

-Farmer became an advocate for organ donation after undergoing a kidney transplant in 1991.
-He is survived wife Barbara and daughter Shanda.
+Farmer became an advocate for organ donation after a kidney transplant in 1991.
+He served on the board of directors of the Polycystic Kidney Disease Research Foundation and testified before the U.S. House of Representatives about the disease in 1995.
+He also supported the state of Illinois organ donor program.

+Farmer is survived by wife Barbara and daughter Shanda.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports